gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 Isn't giving a definitive answer:
 - cehoyos

+In progress:
+- Gwenole Beauchesne (needs to go through corporate to get permission)

 Have disagreed with relicensing:
 - anders
 - iive (agrees to LGPL 3.0 or later, but not LGPL 2.1 or later)